Pa'O language

 The language is primarily written using a Mon-Burmese script devised by Christian missionaries, and many of the materials now available for it on the Internet derive from Christian missionary involvement, although most of the Pa'O are generally reported to be Buddhists.

 The language is also referred to by the exonyms "Black Karen" and "White Karen", both of which are terms originally based on traditional clothing colours used in contrast to "Red Karen" (Karenni), also of Myanmar.
-While most of the community resides in Myanmar, a small number reside on the Thai side as early as 1837.
+While most of the community resides in Myanmar, a small number settled across the Thai border as early as 1837.

 Dialects

 There are two dialects of Pa'O from the towns of Taunggyi and Thaton.
 These are also called Highland Pa'O or Northern Pa'O for the Taunggyi dialect and the Lowland Pa'O or Southern Pa'O for the Thaton dialect.
 The Taunggyi Pa'O dialect has many borrowings from its neighbouring Shan language and remained more isolated from the influence of the Burmese language compared to the Thaton dialect.
 Speakers of the two dialects can have issues with intelligibility leading many to switch to Burmese for easier communication.